Set up an Amazon Web Services (AWS) connector

 Paste the AWS Role ARN into the Role ARN field.

 Optional.
-Click the checkbox to Enable support for AWS Organizations.
+Click to Enable support for AWS Organizations.

 If support for AWS Organizations is enabled, the IAM Role (as described in Step 2) must be created in the management (formerly called master) account of the AWS Organization.
 If the IAM Role is created on a member account and support for AWS Organizations is enabled, the integration will return a 400 error.

 Optional.
-Click the checkbox to Enable support for AWS IAM Identity Center and select the region for AWS IAM Identity Center from the dropdown.
+Click to Enable support for AWS IAM Identity Center and select the region for AWS IAM Identity Center from the dropdown.

 Click Save.